By Kevin RR Williams

 As the sliding gate caught my finger and wedged it into the latch with a loud thud, I knew it would be trouble.
 My mind teleported me to my 18-year-old self considering Lloyd’s of London coverage of my artistic hands.
-The mental pendulum then swung to the future when this injury develops into osteoarthritis.
+The mental pendulum then swung to the future when this injury may develop into osteoarthritis.
 I am now catching up to the future.

 Yes, it hurt to slam my finger within a metal gate!
 Though it did not break the skin, range of motion was reduced to 30 percent of normal.
 After a few years, I happily regained 90 percent functionality.
 Now the finger is a little wider than others and mobility is diminishing again.

 Death or Pain?

 People sometimes imagine they are experiencing a pain worse than death.
 Hospice patients reach the point that consciousness requires morphine.
 One patient felt he was in more pain than any amount of medication could remedy.
 These are extremes.

 Aches and pains come with aging.
 Understand that most doctors expect you to manage a reasonable threshold of pain.
 To prevent addiction, try not to raise your expectation to live pain-free.
 Some days will be better than most.
 Endeavor to remain active.
 Because given the choice of death or pain, most people prefer to live with some discomfort.

 Types of Arthritis